Spectra’s 10-Step Fulfillment Process

 - Careful handling of your product.

 - Shipping is selected through reputable carriers.
-Price is negotiated to ensure quality service at a reduced price.

 27 million people in the U.S. can be reached in 1 day